Secondary Reform Program

 The Department of Education and Training, together with schools, is on track to deliver important changes from 2026 to support the transition from middle schools to comprehensive schools in urban areas.

-Find out more about what has been happening at the future design for urban secondary schools.
+Find out more about what has been happening at the Move away from Middle schools.

 The Department of Education and Training is committed to delivering all recommendations from the secondary review, and delivering on its vision to provide: